FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-SERIALIZATION.md

 - Record manifest versions in monitoring dashboards; mismatches imply incompatible peers before failures escalate.
 - Surface fingerprint/capability faults as deployment blockers—those errors mean the stream was tampered with or produced by an incompatible peer.
 - Wrap ingestion in transactions when embedding into upper layers to guarantee the replay still honours beat boundaries.
-- When enabling hashes for large blob streams, monitor CPU impact; consider supplemental checksums if external requirements demand cryptographic guarantees.
+- When enabling hashes for large blob streams, monitor CPU impact; consider supplemental checksums if external requirements demand cryptographic guarantees. `CEP_CRC32C_MODE=castagnoli` opts the writer into hardware CRC32C (Castagnoli) when SSE4.2/ARM CRC32 instructions exist; emitters automatically fall back to IEEE CRC32 otherwise so the receiver never sees mixed algorithms without negotiation.

 ## Change Playbook
 1. Revisit this design doc and `docs/L0_KERNEL/topics/SERIALIZATION-AND-STREAMS.md`.